CprimeLearningLabs/terraform-gcp-intro/labs/lab-2.3-GCP_Backend/lab2.3-gcp_backend.md

 This will now direct the state to be saved in GCP.
 Since you changed the backend configuration, you will need to run terraform init again.

 A missing argument in the backend configuration above is the specification of the Cloud Storage bucket.
 Terraform will therefore prompt you to enter the bucket name when you run terraform init.
-The bucket name will be "cprimelearning-tflabs-NN" where NN is a student sequence number provided to you by the instructor.
-For example, if your sequence number is "05", then the bucket name would be "cprimelearning-tflabs-05".
+The bucket name will be "tf-state-NN" where NN is a student sequence number generated when creating the project.
+For example, if your sequence number is "123456", then the bucket name would be "tf-state-123456".

 Run: